goteam/go-command-repo/README.md

 Version.txt
 -----------
 Go Server bundles a clone of the repository at <https://github.com/goteam/go-command-repo> by default.
-The file version.txt is meant to allow conditional overwriting of the repository during server upgrades.
+The [version.txt](https://github.com/goteam/go-command-repo/blob/master/version.txt) file is meant to allow conditional overwriting of the repository during server upgrades.

 Command Syntax